 |Maternal HBSAg status||Recommendation|

 HB vaccine may be administered to immunocompromised persons.
-When considering immunization of an immunocompromised person, consultation with the individual’s attending physician may be of assistance in addition to the guidance provided below.
-For complex cases, referral to a physician with expertise in immunization and/or immunodeficiency is advised.
+When considering immunization of an immunocompromised person, consultation with the individual's attending physician may be of assistance in addition to the guidance provided below.
+For complex cases, referral to a physician with expertise in immunization or immunodeficiency is advised.

-Immunocompromised people (e.g., hematopoietic stem cell transplant recipients, solid organ transplant recipients, HIV-infected persons) often respond sub-optimally to HB vaccine and may require higher doses of antigen to respond initially (refer to Higher vaccine dosing) as well as booster doses.
+Immunocompromised people (e.g., hematopoietic stem cell transplant recipients, solid organ transplant recipients, HIV-infected persons) often respond sub-optimally to HB vaccine and may require higher doses of antigen to respond initially (refer to Higher vaccine dosing) as well as boosters with higher dosages.
 Post-immunization serologic testing within 1 to 6 months of completion of the vaccine series is recommended in these immunocompromised individuals to monitor the success of immunoprophylaxis.
-In addition, people undergoing chemotherapy, those on other immunosuppressive therapy, and those with congenital immunodeficiency may have a lower immune response so require serologic testing 1 to 6 months after completing the series.
+In addition, people undergoing chemotherapy, those on other immunosuppressive therapy, and those with congenital immunodeficiency may have a lower immune response, and so require serologic testing 1 to 6 months after completing the series.
 Vaccinees who do not develop an anti-HBs titre of at least 10 IU/L after the first series of immunizations should receive a second series and serology should be rechecked within 1 to 6 months after completion of the second series.
 If a protective antibody concentration is still not present, the individual should be counselled on alternative risk reduction measures.
 Should protective antibody concentrations be achieved and then wane, subsequent HB exposure in these individuals can result in acute disease or carrier state.
 Therefore, periodic monitoring of anti-HBs titres should be considered, taking into account the severity of the immunocompromised state and whether the risk of HB is still present.
 Should antibody testing show subsequent suboptimal protection, a booster dose and retesting one month later should be undertaken.

 For some immune compromising or chronic conditions, a higher dose of monovalent HB vaccine is recommended (refer to Table 3 for schedule).
 This higher dose is defined as follows: